[For Lil’-Big Hoots and beyond (ages 18 months-12 years old)]

 Books are a great stepping stone if your child has any social anxiety

 Some children will run into class on the first day and be ready to go.
 Others might be nervous and experience fear and anxiety.
 This is perfectly normal and books can help!
 Books can act as stepping stones for going from home with mom and dad, to in class with teachers and other kids in an unfamiliar environment.
 If your child is nervous, consider reading books about the first day of school, making new friends, and overcoming fear.
 This will show your child that they are not alone in their feelings and experience.
 Seeing a character overcome a fear or attend a class may even give your child a confidence boost!

 Reading can be social!

 Who says you have to read alone!?
 There is a reason storytime is so popular in classrooms.
-At Book Nook, we love it!
+At Wise Wonder, we love it!
 Reading together is a central part of all our classes.
 Reading on your own is already so beneficial, and reading with others adds another special element.
 Children can laugh together.
 If a story has any scary or sad parts, they can experience those emotions within a community of friends.
 And they will learn from the ideas, connections, and questions shared by their classmates.

 Social interaction is so important for children, and they will never be alone with a book by their side!